Learn everything you need to know about how to make smoked pineapple!

 - IMPECCABLE PERFORMANCE: The long, ultra sharp blade is engineered to deliver highly precise cuts with minimal effort.

 - PROFESSIONAL DESIGN, SUPERB QUALITY: Most desirable length by professionals.
 Sharp blade with premium stainless steel engineered to excel on all cuts of meats, including big roasts.
-It is also designed to la
+It is also designed to last.

-Seasoning the Smoked Pineapple
+Seasoning the Pineapple

 You’ve got a number of seasoning options for your smoked pineapple.
 You can even use traditional BBQ rubs and a spicy BBQ sauce if you wish.